Scoring Overview Table (360)

 About the Scoring Overview Table

-The Scoring Overview table displays a comparison of scores between rater groups and helps the subject identify strengths and weakness amongst those scores.
-The table can either display the range of scores for each item in a scoring category, or each scoring category overall.
+The Scoring Overview table displays a comparison of scores between rater groups and helps the subject identify strengths and weaknesses amongst those scores.
+The table can either display the recode values for each item in a scoring category, or each scoring category overall.

 Data Source